arunkandregula/8-todo-react-to-redux-again/README.md

  2. Lets use v4() method of node-uuid npm package to generateId.
  3. We also added support for LOAD_TODOS event.
 We also took care of dispatching LOAD_TODOS event as part displaying the list. (which we missed in previous steps)

+## Step8 - Branch.
+08-log-every-state-change

+## Step8.
+ 1. We will see how to log every state change in the redux app.
+In Redux app, although we dont have central Dispatcher like in Flux, every state chnage is centralized thru store.dispatch() method.

+ 2. In this step, we will see how we can override store.dispatch method to log every state change.
+    We will also see how to use console.group API for grouping and coloring the logs.

+ 3. In one of the subsequent steps, we will see how to achieve the same using a npm package. (redux-logger)

+## Problems with Step 8 and its predecessors.
+1. So far we have been doing eager loading, where it will retrive all the data in one request.
+   Lets see how we can do lazy loading for performance reasons for huge data sets, where retriving everything in one request may take time.